Almost half our species could be extinct in 50 years due to climate change

-Hundreds of Earth's creatures are at risk of extinction due to climate change: By 2070, we could lose almost half of all animal and plant species, depending upon how humans intervene, according to a new study from the University of Arizona.
+Hundreds of Earth's creatures are at risk of extinction due to climate change: By 2070, we could lose almost half of all animal and plant species -- depending upon human response to the warming planet -- according to a new study from the University of Arizona.

 The study, published in the Proceedings of the National Academy of Sciences journal, examined 538 species and 581 sites worldwide, focusing on the same species found at the same sites at least 10 years apart.
 Researchers gathered climate data from the time of the earliest survey of each site and the most recent.
 Some 44 percent of the 538 species had already gone extinct at one or more sites, the study found.